As spring arrives you need to get these tasks done in the garden - the ten key gardening jobs for March

-It's spring fever in the kitchen garden, as our columnist Aaron Bertelsen shares the gardening jobs for March.
-Illustration Alice Pattullo
+It's spring fever in the garden, as kitchen gardener Aaron Bertelsen and head gardener Benjamin Pope share their gardening jobs for March

 My goal is to spend most of March doing my gardening jobs in Mrs Nextdoor’s glasshouse, sowing seed, pricking out and moving seedlings around.
 I feel so lucky to have this additional space.
 It really is such a luxury, especially in March when it feels like everything is happening at once.